Code-Institute-Submissions/ananejd-Agritrade_JulyResu/README.md

 Django allauth was used to meet security requirements.

 ## Deployment
-This project was built using Python 3.8.6 and Flask 1.1.2.
+This project was built using Python 3.8.6 and Django3.2.4
 1. The project was deployed to Heroku with config vars:
 1. created requirements.txt that Heroku knows which packages are required for the application to run and install them.
 1. created Procfile that Heroku knows what kind of application this is.